hashicorp/tf-cloud-webinar/README.md

 1. Run `terraform apply`.
 If you go to the console, notice that the plan has stopped.
 It is queued for approval.
 When I approve on CLI, this triggers the approval.

+1. To destroy, we need to add the environment variable `CONFIRM_DESTROY=1` to the workspace.

 ## VCS Provider
 1. `cd gcp`